-When driving with ACC engaged and following a target vehicle, the system will provide an additional acceleration to assist in passing vehicles in front.
-This additional acceleration is triggered when the driver utilizes the left turn signal.
-In locations with left hand drive traffic, Overtake Aid is active only when passing on the left hand side of the Target vehicles.
+When driving with ACC engaged and following a vehicle, the system will provide an additional acceleration up to the ACC set speed to assist in passing the vehicle.
+This additional acceleration is triggered when the driver utilizes the left turn signal and will only be active when passing on the left hand side.